je117er/project/README.md

-Includes learning and project files for the Chrome's PriceDrop extension
+Includes learning and project files for the Chrome's PriceDrop extension and other projects